Hghrv/hghrv/README.md

 ## Data Engineer / Statistician

-I’m currently working on Data Engineering projects.
+- 🔭 I’m currently working on Data Engineering projects.
 Passioned about Mathematics, Modelisation & Analytics, Data Science, Software Development, Music & Sound-Engineering, Project Management and Sports.
 - 🌱 I recently worked on Data Bricks, Data Lakes, Data Warehouses, Remote Deployment and automation with Terraform.
-- 👯 I’m looking to collaborate on projects related to Data Engineering, Data Analytics, Machine Learning, Web and Software development.
+- 👯 I’m also looking for job opportunities suitable for a Junior Data Engineer and keen to collaborate on projects related to Data Engineering, Data Analytics, Machine Learning, Web and Software development.
-- 🤔 I’m looking for job opportunities suitable for a Junior Data Engineer
 - 💬 Ask me about anything that I could help with, or propose a collaboration on a project.
 - 📫 How to reach me: email me at htchoumkeu@yahoo.fr
 - 😄 Pronouns: He